-Claim: AIDS-infected blood is being injected into unsuspecting moviegoers and young people dancing in bars or at raves.
+Claim: Madmen are injecting AIDS-infected blood into unsuspecting moviegoers and random young people dancing in bars or at raves.

 Be careful the next time you go to a cinema.
 These people could be anywhere!!
 An experience of a friend of my brother’s wife left me speechless.
 Please do send this out to everyone you know.
 This incident occurred in Bombay’s Metro cinema (Among the best in town).